The National Garden Bureau worked with 23 cosponsoring national horticultural organizations to legislate National Garden Week.

 In 2002, the National Gardening Association resolved to extend the celebration to encompass the entire month of April.
 National Garden Month was celebrated for the first time in 2003.

-Want to participate? » Click here to download our logo that you may use
+Want to participate? » Click here to download our logo that you may use.
+City officials may use our proclamation template to declare National Garden Month in their city.

 Every April communities, organizations, and individuals nationwide celebrate gardening during National Garden Month.
 Gardeners know, and research confirms, that nurturing plants is good for us: attitudes toward health and nutrition improve, kids perform better at school, and community spirit grows.
 Join the celebration and help to make America a greener, healthier, more livable place!About National Garden Month